1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

 ---

-### Disassembling the Hotend/Heater Block/Heatbreak
+### Disassembling The Hotend
-If you need to take out the hotend of the printhead to change it, disassemble it or to take out the heatbreak to clean it, check out the following steps for your specific model first to get an idea about how to proceed.
+If you need to dismount the hotend from the printhead to change it or if you need to disassemble it, check out the following steps for your specific model first to get an idea about how to proceed.

 !!! warning